iocchi/DIAG_demo/README.md

 * Test actions

-    Test some actions

         ./test_actions.bash

 * Test plan

-    Test a basic plan

         ./test_plan.bash

-    The robot goes to the printer and checks the light color, it is red, it goes informing about it to the blue person, then it goes back home.
+    The robot goes to the printer and checks the light color, if it is red, the robot tells it to the blue person, then it goes back home.

 * Change light status

         ./setlight.bash [red|green]

-    When light is red, the robot goes to say it to the blue person.

 * Stop all services